Investment Philosophy

 Tax awareness is part of investment management, not separate from it.

-After-tax returns are the only returns that matter.
-Investment decisions are evaluated for their tax consequences across account types, time horizons, and income needs.
-Tax-loss harvesting, account location, Roth strategy, and withdrawal sequencing are investment decisions, not afterthoughts.
+After-tax returns are the focus when implementing a strategy.
+Every investment decision is evaluated for its tax consequences across account types, time horizons, and income needs.
+Tax-loss harvesting, asset location across taxable, tax-deferred, and tax-free accounts, Roth conversion strategy, and withdrawal sequencing are investment decisions, not afterthoughts.

 07